King's Game The Animation: Plot

-An entire high school class of 32 people receive a message on their cellphones from a person known only as the "King."
-The messages contain orders that the students must obey, or they risk the punishment of death.
-With their lives on the line, the students soon find out that the orders are getting more and more extreme as time goes on.
-But one student, Nobuaki Kanazawa, is determined to put a stop to the murderous King's Game, once and for all.
+The students in Class 2-1 of Kure Academy receive cellphone messages from a person known only as the "King".
+The messages contain orders that the students must obey, lest they be punished with gruesome deaths.
+As part of the deadly "King's Game", the orders become more and more extreme as time goes on.
+One student, Nobuaki Kanazawa, having survived a previous game, is determined to put a stop to the carnage befalling his class.